-What the drawing does is inform further on Kubrick's fastidiousness as to detail, not that we aren't already aware of this, but there remain those who have their doubts.
+The drawing further informs on Kubrick's fastidiousness as to detail, not that we aren't already aware of this, but there remain those who have their doubts.

 256 MS Danny.
 (57:07)

-Danny plays on the carpet which we recognize has the design of the hall near room 237.
+Danny plays on the carpet that we recognize has the design of the hall near Room 237.
 Quite frequently he wears red.
-Previously when he approached room 237 he was wearing a red top.
+Previously when he approached Room 237 he was wearing a red top.
 When he came upon the girls in the hallway he was wearing a red top.
 When he was with Jack in the suite he had on a red plaid shirt.
 But today there is no red at all in Danny's clothing.
 His sweater is blue and his shirt is a brown plaid.

-Playing with toy cars, possibly a combination of Matchbox and Tonka and Hot Wheels, using the outline of the hexagon as a path, in a notable action he takes a yellow bulldozer (perhaps a reference to the minotaur) that is being towed by a blue car then flips them around as the camera pulls back.
+Playing with toy cars, possibly a combination of Matchbox and Tonka and Hot Wheels, using the outline of the hexagon as a path, in a notable action he takes a yellow bulldozer that is being towed by a blue car then flips them around as the camera pulls back.
 The blue van that flips with the bulldozer may be a Tootsietoy SWAT police van.
 I'm not confident of this but they do look very similar.

 Before this we've not seen Danny play with this cars.
 We have viewed a few of them previously, however.
 They were around the television in the kitchen in the Tuesday section, Wendy watching the news on the disappearance of Susan Robertson and the coming snow storm.
 The blue van on the left and the green truck with the yellow enclosed bed on the far right were the two vehicles in that scene.

-Now, a yellow tennis ball suddenly appears, rolled down the carpet into the hexagon via Danny's play "road" which leads into the hexagon, the vertical path of that road a part of the graphic design.
+Now, a yellow-greem tennis ball suddenly appears, rolled down the carpet into the hexagon via Danny's play "road" which leads into the hexagon.
 The camera view is such that we are above Danny looking down on him, removed.
 As the ball comes to a stop against two of the toy vehicles, we hear a distinct click as Danny lets the two vehicles settle.
 The click is too distinct.
 Could it also be intended to convey the sound of a key unlocking a door?

 A little thing to note.
 Danny tends to be dressed in combos of reds, blues, and browns, whereas here we have only the blue and yellow in his sweater dominating, and he has also the yellow bulldozer and the blue van with which he's been playing.
 He flipped the yellow and blue vehicles around just before the yellow ball came rolling down the track.
-Kubrick has chosen colors here that invert to complement, really, what is happening physically.
+Kubrick has chosen colors here that when we invert them complements what is happening physically.
 Yellow inverts to blue.
 Blue inverts to yellow.
 They are opposite one another on the color wheel.
 I was thinking about this when I realized the opening credits inverted to the orange and red shades of the carpet.
-As this scene is all about reversals, with the carpet appearing to reverse, this seems something of which to make note.
+As this scene is all about reversals, with the carpet appearing to reverse, this seems something that isn't accidental.

-Just for the hell of it, since we have the seeming reversal, what happens if we superimpose this image from 257 with one from 256?
+Just for the hell of it, since we have at least the appearance of the reversal, what happens if we superimpose this image from shot 257 with one from shot 256?
 One of the carpet reversed and one not?